Muslim Daughters' Inheritance share in Islam

 A Muslim daughter's property can be inherited by her husband, children (or grandchildren), and parents (or grandparents) as primary heirs.
 These are the legal heirs after the death of a married son in Islam.
 Refer to "Islamic inheritance sharers and residuary" to learn more.

-Daughters also can own lifetime gifts (i.e., Hiba) from their parents without restrictions, but all children should be treated equally for lifetime gifts as stated in the Book of Hadith, Bulugh al-Maram, Book 7, Hadith 928; "My father went then to the Prophet (Sallallahu Alayhi Wasallam) to call him as a witness to my Sadaqah (i.e., gift), and he asked, "Have you done the same with all your children?"
+Daughters also can own lifetime gifts (i.e., Hiba) from their parents without any classification or restrictions, but all children should be treated equally for lifetime gifts as stated in the Book of Hadith, Bulugh al-Maram, Book 7, Hadith 928; "My father went then to the Prophet (Sallallahu Alayhi Wasallam) to call him as a witness to my Sadaqah (i.e., gift), and he asked, "Have you done the same with all your children?"
 He replied, "No." He said, "Fear Allah and treat your children equally."
 My father then returned and took back that gift."
 If you want to give more to one child (or children) than the rest child (or children), please consult a knowledgeable Sunni Islamic scholar.

+You can start your learning through our Islamic inheritance crash course.
 We encourage you to read our book, which includes exclusive details about Islamic inheritance sharers, shares, residuary, and distant kindred relatives.